mdiep/composition-talk/The Composition and Decomposition of Software.md

 # is different than
 # **_persisting_** data

+^ Why do we put details about data persistence in our view controllers? `NSFetchRequest` has nothing to do with controlling a view.

+^ People often complain that MVC stands for Massive View Controller.
+No wonder!

 ---

 # **_Deciding_** what to do
 # is different than
 # **_doing_** it

+^ Generally, consider that making a decision is not the same thing as taking action.

+^ Really think about that.
+If you can only remember one thing from this talk, this might be what I'd have you remember.

 ^ Command/Query Separation